 Meltdown & Spectre vulnerabilities are taken the tech world by storm.
-Spectre vulnerability impacts Intel & other processors.
-Tech world is confused by the number of patches released to fix these issues.
-Meltdown impacts only Intel processors, and this can be fixed mostly by Operating System Updates.
+Specter vulnerability impacts Intel & other processors.
+The Tech world is confused by the number of patches released to fix these issues.
+Meltdown affects only Intel processors, and this can be fixed mostly by Operating System Updates.
 In my opinion, Intel mishandled the entire situation.

-I have a post which explains a way to “Monitor Meltdown Spectre Vulnerabilities with SCCM“.
+I have a post that explains a way to “Monitor Meltdown Spectre Vulnerabilities with SCCM.”

 Bit More details about Spectra/Meltdown Vulnerabilities

 Spectre variant 2 - CVE-2017-5715 (branch target injection) - Intel is going crazy Spectre variant 1 - CVE-2017-5753 (bounds check bypass) Meltdown - CVE-2017-5754 (rogue data cache load)